matwilso/matwilso.github.io/_drafts/sim2real.md

 ## FAQ:

+### Etc

+I think there is a tendency to avoid the real world too much.
+Going this direction tends to breed that.
+But I think that is wrong.
+There is a lot of work that needs to be done in the real world.

+Just smart about it.

 ### Expanding on benefits of simulation, including automated curriculum?

 There are several obvious nice advantages that sim2real offers over real world training.